ciur/papermerge/README.md

 ### Comparison With Other DMS

-From my own reasearch I found another two very similar project - [Paperless](https://github.com/the-paperless-project/paperless) and [MayanEDMS](https://www.mayan-edms.com/).
+From my own reasearch I found another two very similar projects - [Paperless](https://github.com/the-paperless-project/paperless) and [MayanEDMS](https://www.mayan-edms.com/).
 Similar to the way parents tend to love their own children more - I am biased towards my own project - Papermerge.
 So, below is a comparison table of the three based on my research.

 |  Metric  | Papermerge | [MayanEDMS](https://www.mayan-edms.com/) | [Paperless](https://github.com/the-paperless-project/paperless)
 |----------|:-----------:|:---------------------------------------:|:---------------:|